kubev2v/forklift-operator/docs/development.md

 * [__OPM__](https://github.com/operator-framework/operator-registry/)
 * __Podman__ and __Docker__

-At a very minimum you will need three Quay repos to host images related to operator development:
+At a very minimum you will need three Quay repos to serve images related to operator development:

-* forklift-operator repo , stores dev operator images
+* forklift-operator repo , stores operator images (ansible operator itself)
-* forklift-operator-bundle repo , stores operator dev bundle images
+* forklift-operator-bundle repo , stores operator bundle images (operator versions)
-* forklift-operator-index repo , stores index images and serves custom catalogs
+* forklift-operator-index repo , stores index images and serves custom catalogs (index of versions)

 These repos must be publicly accessible and you must have enough permissions to push images with your Quay credentials.
 In most cases, your own organization (username) in Quay (i.e quay.io/<username>/<repo-name>) is sufficient and recommended.

 ## Opdev script

-The opdev script automates the process of building and publishing operator development builds.
+The opdev helper script automates the process of building and publishing operator development builds.
 It simplifies the most common tasks that would be otherwise manually done using operator-sdk and rest of tooling needed to build and publish operators for testing purposes.
-It can also deploy a development Forklift instance if desired.
+Optionally, it can also deploy a development Forklift instance if desired.

 Usage: